Oligo12/cyber-projects/edr-project/ARCHITECTURE.md

 ### What the trust gate does NOT protect against

 If a real attacker hijacks `explorer.exe` itself - DLL hijacking, classic reflective injection into a trusted process - and uses it to inject elsewhere, the trust gate suppresses the alert.
 This is a known weakness of *every* signature-based trust pattern, including production EDRs.
-It's listed in `KNOWN_LIMITATIONS.md` and the v2 path is anomaly detection on trusted processes (e.g., "signed-Microsoft-explorer is writing to a tiny private-RX region - that's unusual *even though* explorer is trusted").
+It's listed in `KNOWN_LIMITATIONS.md` and the fix would be anomaly detection on trusted processes (e.g., "signed-Microsoft-explorer is writing to a tiny private-RX region - that's unusual *even though* explorer is trusted").

 ---